 "He might push it back a couple of months," Serwer said in an email, "but he has never suggested anything more dramatic than that.
 This is a distinction without a difference."

-There is also some question over how a Romney administration would materially alter the current policy on Israel and the Palestinians.
+text: There is also some question over how a Romney administration would materially alter the current policy on Israel and the Palestinians.
 Even as Republicans accuse Obama of breaking too often with the Israeli government, military and intelligence cooperation between the states has, by all accounts, been as robust as ever.
 Rhetorically, there is a clear divide, one Romney argues has real-world consequences.

 "The president explicitly stated that his goal was to put 'daylight' between the United States and Israel and he has succeeded," Romney said, making reference to Obama's cool relationship with Israeli Prime Minister Netanyahu.
 "This is a dangerous situation that has set back the hope of peace in the Middle East and emboldened our mutual adversaries, especially Iran."